 also works with steel cans, but the can undergoes greater heating and reduced

 shrinkage because of steel's lower electrical conductivity.
 The "skin depth" in steel is also

 much thinner due to its ferromagnetic properties.
 Since

 the work coil is not destroyed during can crushing, the capacitor bank and

 spark gap are more heavily stressed by the damped oscillatory ("ringing")

 capacitor bank voltage must be reduced to so that voltage reversals

-don't overstress the dielectric system in the pulse capacitors.
+don't overstress the pulse capacitors' dielectric system.

 in the spark gap, can crushing also causes significant heating and